pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 - 64-bits support
 - Improve host platforms management (32-bit/64-bit)
 - Improved UnifiedFFI
+- The PharoVM is now part of OpenSmalltalk initiative (https://github.com/OpenSmalltalk/opensmalltalk-vm)
 - Introduction of objects immutability
 - Introduction of `FullBlockClosure` which will help for future evolutions of Pharo
 - `Ephemerons` support, introduce Ephemeron Registry